TUMFTM/EV_Battery_DVA_Clustering/README.md

 ## Getting started

-The repository was tested with Python XXX.
+The repository was tested with Python 3.10.

 - Setup a virtual environment
 - Run 'main.py' with the test file provided in the input folder